MTG/IAM-tutorial-ismir22/_sources/indian_art_music/carnatic-music.md

 In this tradition, compositions are handed down orally through the teaching lineage, and as a result, different lineages may perform slightly different versions of the same composition {cite}`pearson_inscription_2022`.
 Therefore, published notations may also differ despite being of the same composition.
 Furthermore, as noted above, experienced musicians may add melodic variations on some lines of the composition during performance {cite}`vijayakrishnan_function_2009`.
 The upshot of all this is that we cannot expect a published notation to align precisely with what is performed.

 > **Implications for MIR:**
-> The fact that published notations will not precisely concur with what is performed, and that much of the performance is improvisational
-> with no published notation, means that Carnatic-based MIR tends to focus on audio recordings.
+> The fact that published notations will not precisely concur with what is performed, and that much of the performance is improvisational with no published notation, means that many that research questions addressing this style can only be approached by analyzing audio recordings.
+As a result, Carnatic-based MIR tends to focus on audio.

 (carnatic-kalpita-sangita)=